-The accounting policies adopted in the preparation of the Group's consolidated financial statements are consistent with those of the previous financial year except for the adoption of the following new accounting pronouncements starting January 1, 2018.
+The accounting policies adopted in the preparation of the Group's consolidated financial statements are consistent with those of the previous financial year except for the adoption of the following new accounting pronouncements starting January 1, 2019.
+Adoption of these pronouncements did not have any significant impact on the Group's financial position or performance unless otherwise indicated.